Dr. Thomas Luttrell

 My Unique Qualifications

-Outside of doing therapy, I am also an assistant professor at a local university.
-I am happily married and a proud father of an energetic toddler!
+Outside of doing therapy, I am also an associate professor at a local university.
+I am happily married and a proud father of two energetic boys!

 couples, dating, break-ups, divorce, separation, abuse, family conflict, infidelity, love, intimacy, premarital counseling, marriage counseling, self-esteem, the impact of depression or anxiety, shame, trauma